JMaiGC/alpaca-7b-truss/README.md

 To deploy the Alpaca-7B Truss, you'll need to follow these steps:

-1. __Prerequisites__:
-- _Make sure you have a Baseten account and API key.
-You can sign up for a Baseten account [here](https://app.baseten.co/signup)._
+1. __Prerequisites__: Make sure you have a Baseten account and API key.
+You can sign up for a Baseten account [here](https://app.baseten.co/signup).
-- _Note that as of today, Baseten requires a Business Plan subscription to get GPU resources for your model.
-However, this won't be the case soon.
-If you need LLaMa now and want to access GPU compute, please feel free to send a direct message to [@aqaderb](https://twitter.com/aqaderb) or [@aaronrelph](https://twitter.com/aaronrelph) on Twitter, and we'll help you set it up._

 2. __Install Truss and the Baseten Python client__: If you haven't already, install the Baseten Python client and Truss in your development environment using:
 ```